cloudnative-pg/cloudnative-pg/docs/src/backup_recovery.md

     Cloud Object Storage credentials will be used only by MinIO Gateway in this case.

 !!!
 Important
-    In order to allow PostgreSQL reach MinIO Gateway, it is necessary to create a `ClusterIP` service on port `9000` bound to the MinIO Gateway instance.
+    In order to allow PostgreSQL to reach MinIO Gateway, it is necessary to create a `ClusterIP` service on port `9000` bound to the MinIO Gateway instance.

 For example: